-The Trade Facilitation Project, funded by USAID, stimulates trade in the West Bank and Gaza and facilitates cargo movement by supporting facility and equipment upgrades on the Palestinian side of selected cargo crossing points and operational efficiencies at Israeli-managed crossings.
-Through the project, Chemonics works with local traders and their associations to lower trade costs through improvements in packing, loading, logistics, and transportation, and by facilitating dialogue with the government of Israel to speed the movement of Palestinian cargo to markets in Israel and abroad.
+The Trade Facilitation Project, funded by USAID, stimulated trade in the West Bank and Gaza and facilitated cargo movement by supporting facility and equipment upgrades on the Palestinian side of selected cargo crossing points and operational efficiencies at Israeli-managed crossings.
+Through the project, Chemonics worked with local traders and their associations to lower trade costs through improvements in packing, loading, logistics, and transportation, and by facilitating dialogue with the government of Israel to speed the movement of Palestinian cargo to markets in Israel and abroad.

 Additionally, the Trade Facilitation Project contributed to major improvements in movement and access, including extended working hours at select crossing points, expanded door-to-door shipments for the stone and marble industry.
 The project also removed key roadblocks and checkpoints in the West Bank and expanded access for Arab-Israelis to the West Bank.

 - Established the Known Trader Program at the Tarqumia crossing, generating an estimated $33.2 million to $45.3 million annually in benefits to the private sector.

 - Served as a source for evidence-based analysis of trade constraints on a range of issues, including movement and access, standards compliance, and dual use.

 - More than 16,300 hours of training delivered to support capacity at Palestinian Authority Customs.